CaRomero7/CaRomero7/README.md

 <hr>
 <pre>
-Versatile professional, with solid management, analysis and leadership skills; collaborative and ethical in projects.
+Engineer with experience in project management, analysis, and team leadership.

-Researcher and innovator in technological development processes, automation and optimization of models to make predictions and efficient use of information.
-Software developer with proficiency in design, diverse platforms, languages and integrated systems.
+Well versed in various technologies and have great knowledge of emerging trends in IT.
+Committed to continuous learning to offer cutting-edge solutions.

 I’m currently working on my Portfolio Website. 😁